Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 World Literature to 1600

 We will range widely in time and geographical location to encounter a representative sampling of the rich variety in world literature during a period of over 4000 years.
-Readings will include the Gilgamesh epic; selections from ancient Egyptian poetry and the Hebrew Bible (Old Testament); selections from Homer’s Iliad (another epic); the Medea of Euripides (a tragedy); selections from Plato and Aristotle (philosophy); selections from ancient Chinese literature (The Classic of Poetry and the Analects of Confucius); selections from ancient India (the Bhagavad-Gita); selections from Roman poetry (Catullus, Virgil, and Ovid); selections from the Christian Bible (New Testament); selections from Islam’s Golden Age (Koran and The Thousand and One Nights); selections from the Italian Renaissance (Machiavelli).
-Reading quizzes; class participation; written responses, midterm and final exams.
+Readings will include the Gilgamesh epic; selections from the Hebrew Bible and ancient Egyptian poetry; selections from Homer (Iliad and/or Odyssey); Oedipus the King by Sophocles; selections from ancient Chinese Literature (The Classic of Poetry and the Analects of Confucius); selections from ancient India (the Bhagavad-Gita); selections from Roman poetry (Catullus, Ovid, and perhaps Virgil); selections from the Christian Bible; selections from the Qur’an; Dante’s Inferno.
+Reading quizzes; class participation; written responses; midterm and final tests.
 Text: The Norton Anthology of World Literature.
+Ed.
+Martin Puchner.
+Vol. 1.
 Shorter 3rd ed.
-Vol. 1.
+Norton,

 Anglophone is defined as: “An English-speaking person, especially one in a country where two or more languages are spoken.”
-This theme based Literature course will examine various fiction and non-fiction pieces written in English from a variety of Caribbean Islands.
+This theme based Literature course will examine various fiction and non-fiction pieces written in English from a range of Caribbean Islands.
 We will explore the cultural nuances associated with the works and their relationships to individual and collective identity.
+Students will study a variety of literatures and genres from the Caribbean region.

 Women in Literature